Meet Nursing Home Requirements with Cornell Systems

 - Category 4: facilities where failure of a nurse call system would have no impact on patient care do not require an ANSI/UL 1069 approved call system

 All hard-wired nurse call system parts from Cornell Communications meet ANSI/UL 1069 requirements.
+Read our Product PDF’s for more details on Cornell’s nurse call components.

 Get a Free Quote on Emergency and Nurse Call Systems

 Cornell provides components for nurse call systems, area of rescue systems, door monitoring, and more.
-Get a quote on your whole new system or order replacement parts online, including:

 Not sure what you need?
 Our representatives are happy to help you any time.

-We will help you determine which components are necessary for your type of facility in order to meet ADA, NFPA 99, ANSI/UL 1069, and local regulations.
+We can help determine which components are necessary for your type of facility in order to meet ADA, NFPA 99, ANSI, UL 1069, and local regulations.
 Request your FREE nurse call system quote from Cornell online today.